Should I Become a HRIS Analyst?

 Human resources information systems (HRIS) analysts oversee the hardware operations and information systems that maintain human resources data and also develop new software.
 They evaluate and update existing software, fix hardware or software issues, regulate projects, and ensure quality control to maintain the integrity of the data.

-HRIS analysts, like other types of computer systems analysts, may work for an individual corporation or be hired out as a consultant to various companies; those that consult usually work for information technology firms.
-While some of their work is done independently, such analysts do need to be comfortable working with others.
+HRIS analysts, like other types of computer systems analysts, may work for an individual corporation or be hired out as a consultant to various companies.
+Those that consult usually work for information technology firms.
+While some of their work is done independently, HRIS analysts do need to be comfortable working with others.
 Some telecommuting may be possible, but travel to clients' locations is also needed with each new project.
 The majority of computer analysts work full-time, although overtime is not uncommon.

 |Degree Level||Bachelor's degree|

 |Degree Field||Computer science, business, information systems, or related field|

 |Key Skills||Ability to work independently or with a team; excellent verbal and written communication skills; experience with Microsoft Office, PeopleSoft HRMS or HCM, XML publisher, Crystal Reports, SQL, and Windows Graphical User interface|

 Source: US Bureau of Labor Statistics (May 2014)

 Aspiring HRIS analysts need to have at least a bachelor's degree in a related field and up to seven years of experience may be required.
 These professionals must be able to work independently or with a team.
 They should have excellent verbal and written communication skills as well as skills in Microsoft Office, PeopleSoft HRMS or HCM, XML publisher, Crystal Reports, SQL and Windows Graphical User interface.
 Optional professional certification is available.
 According to 2015 data from the US Bureau of Labor Statistics, computer systems analysts earned a median salary of $85,800.